Web Development 101: General principles

 In the article below we would like to share our experience within few advices for people who decided to start their carrier as web-developers.

-- be able to communicate with client in English
+- communicate with the client in English;

 How to Make Recruiters Want to Hunt You?